d3fc/d3fc/packages/d3fc-webgl/README.md

 <a name="webglProgramBuilder" href="#webglProgramBuilder">#</a> fc.**webglProgramBuilder**()

 This component manages the creation and execution of a [WebGLProgram](https://developer.mozilla.org/en-US/docs/Web/API/WebGLProgram).
+No underlying WebGL methods are invoked until the program builder itself is invoked.

 <a name="webglProgramBuilder_context" href="#webglProgramBuilder_context">#</a> *webglProgramBuilder*.**context**(*context*)